-The Pure is the entry-level X-Class spec but it is far from basic.
-On the outside, Mercedes-Benz X-Class Pure looks slightly utilitarian, with just 17-inch steel wheels, black plastic bumpers, door handles and door mirrors.
+The Pure is the entry-level X-Class but it is far from basic.
+On the outside, the Pure looks slightly utilitarian, with just 17-inch steel wheels, black plastic bumpers, door handles and door mirrors.
 It lacks heated mirrors, although fog lights are included.

-On the inside however, there is air conditioning, central locking, 12v sockets, a reversing camera, cruise control and a range of safety equipment like Hill Start Assist, Traffic Sign Assist and Lane Keeping Assist.
-Infotainment is provided by the Audio 20 system which includes a CD player, satellite navigation, DAB radio, Bluetooth, steering-wheel mounted controls and a 7-inch touchscreen display.
+On the inside, however, there is air conditioning, central locking, 12v sockets, a reversing camera, cruise control and a range of safety equipment such as hill start assist, traffic sign recognition and lane-keeping assist.
+Infotainment is provided by the Audio 20 system which includes a CD player, satellite navigation, DAB radio, Bluetooth, steering-wheel-mounted controls and a 7.0-inch touchscreen display.

 Progressive models are a lot easier on the eye thanks to 17-inch six-spoke alloy wheels, chrome handles, body-coloured door mirrors and bumpers and heated door mirrors.
 On this inside, there isn’t a huge improvement with just heated front seats, carpet flooring and a leather steering wheel and handbrake added.

-On the flagship Power trim, customers also receive a more luxurious set of 18-inch six-spoke alloy wheels, chrome detailing on the grille and fog lights, LED lights, a chrome bumper at the rear, Artico leather upholstery (heated in the front) and an 8-way adjustable driver’s seat.
+On the flagship Power trim, customers also receive a more luxurious set of 18-inch six-spoke alloy wheels, chrome detailing on the grille and fog lights, LED lights, a chrome bumper at the rear, Artico man made-leather upholstery (heated in the front) and an eight-way adjustable driver’s seat.

 Mercedes-Benz X-Class Upgrades and Options

 Common upgrades on the X-Class include a rear diff lock (£490), the Command satellite navigation system (£2,225), all-season tyres (£130) and the nut-brown leather interior (£890).